Basic information about nephelometers

 The flexibility and performance of the NEPHELOstar Plus allow more applications to be adapted to microplate-based laser nephelometry than ever before.
 These include as well, flocculation assays, and bacterial and fungal growth kinetics.

 Automated drug solubility screenings

 Determining aqueous compound solubility has become an essential early step measurement in the drug discovery process.
-This is meant to avoid time-consuming and costly ADME screens of low solubility compounds and can be performed in high throughput.
-The light scattering method has been shown to produce results equivalent to those produced by an HPLC method and to be largely unaffected by colored solutions.
+This is meant to avoid time-consuming and costly ADME screens of low solubility compounds and can be performed in high throughput on a nephelometer.
+The scattering method has been shown to produce results equivalent to those produced by an HPLC method and to be largely unaffected by coloured solutions.

 Microbial growth kinetics